MakeSchool-Tutorials/Voicey-Rails-iOS-Tutorial/P11-Adding-Audio-Attachments-to-the-Memo-model/content.md

 params.permit(:voice_file, :title, :text_body, :date)
 ```

-Your memo controller should know look like this:
+Your memo controller should now look like this:

 ```ruby
 class MemosController < ApplicationController